 Born on February 3, 1894 in New York City, Rockwell knew from the age of 14 that he wanted to become an artist.
 He attended the Chase Art School at age 14, and later the National Academy of Design.
 He finally settled at the Art Students League in New York, where one of his major artistic influences, Howard Pyle, had attended.

 Rockwell began his full-time career as an illustrator at the age of 17.
 Two years later, at the age of 19, he became the art director for Boy’s Life (the magazine for Boy Scouts of America) and had already illustrated his first book.
 At 22, he illustrated his first cover of the Saturday Evening Post.

 In 1916, he married Irene O’Connor, who served as a model for Rockwell.
 They divorced in 1930, which caused Rockwell to move briefly to California, where he met Mary Barstow, a schoolteacher.
 The couple married that same year and would have three sons.

 Rockwell attempted to enlist in the U.S. Navy during World War I, but was refused due to the weight requirements for someone of his height.
 Undeterred, Rockwell gorged on bananas and doughnuts in order to meet the weight requirement.
 He served as a military artist, but did not see any combat during his tour.

-Rockwell’s career with the Saturday Evening Post which continued for the next 47 years, totaling 322 original covers.
-With a captive audience of more than 4 million readers, the exposure Rockwell received was unprecedented, allowing for his illustrations to reach the hearts of the American people.
-Throughout decades illustrating for the Post, Rockwell covered a range of topics that playfully captured everything from heartwarming moments of the American family to inspirational scenes in American history.
+Rockwell’s career with the Saturday Evening Post lasted for 47 years, totaling 322 original covers.
+With a captive audience of 3 million readers, the exposure Rockwell received was unprecedented, allowing for his illustrations to reach the hearts of the American people.
+Throughout his career alongside the Post, Rockwell covered a range of topics that playfully captured everything from heartwarming moments of the American family to inspirational scenes in American history.